AriFordsham/GHCWiki/hack-sprint.md

 ## Agenda

-- Reports on Recent software releases
+- Reports on recent software releases
 - Updates on work at each of the sites
-- Roadmap on integrating branches (migration, tracing, bounded pars etc)
+- Tests & benchmarks

+  - Repo
+  - System-tests
+  - Benchmarks
+  - Larger applications
 - Interfaces to on-going projects (SCIEnce, HPC-GAP)

-- Testsuite & automatic tests
+  - CASH
+  - SC skeletons
+  - fault-tolerance
+- Roadmap on integrating branches

+  - migration,
+  - tracing,
+  - data locality
+  - ...
 - Packaging
 - Planned extensions and applications